madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 We selected a few practices as beta testers and rolled out each slice as it was ready, giving us a steady feedback loop while development continued.
 The remaining features were shipped as fast follows – released incrementally until the full Phase 1 experience was stable and ready for general release.

-Since the portal had a minimal UI, I leaned heavily on our design system to construct more complex layouts from smaller components.
+Since CareSpace had a minimal UI, I leaned heavily on our design system to construct more complex layouts from smaller components.
 I created annotated component charts for each new interface, detailing how to combine existing parts using our molecule/organism structure – and where we’d need something new.
 I organized all these components by release slices to help the team prioritize work.

 I documented every state (hover, active, disabled) and included examples for handling edge cases like long test names or missing data.
 As new components emerged, I collaborated with the design team to flag reusable patterns, ensuring we weren’t just building for one product but strengthening the system as a whole.